Author of mystery novel, Archangels: Rise of the Jesuits, and Science Fiction

 She was born and raised in the USA, a Catholic of Northern European ancestry, and lived in Iran during the Islamic Republic of Iran’s overthrow of the Shah.
 Unveiled Threat: A Personal Experience of Fundamental Islam and the Roots of Terrorism, is her brief autobiography of the Islamic Revolution that toppled the Shah, and ongoing terrorism in the Middle East that came to the shore of the USA when she lived and worked in New York.

 Decisions: Life and Death on Wall Street is her nonfiction brief autobiography-commentary on the pressures that led to financial crises and personal crises and suicides for some of the men who participated in them.
 Decisions was unanimously chosen by Amazon’s editors for its Kindle Singles program.

-Ms. Tavakoli is the founder and President of Tavakoli Structured Finance, and frequently interviewed in the Wall Street Journal, Financial Times, New York Times, Bloomberg News, and more.
-She is also an occasional front-page blogger at the Huffington Post.
+Ms. Tavakoli is the founder and President of Tavakoli Structured Finance.
+She is the author of several peer-reviewed finance articles and several trade finance books that are best-sellers in their respective fields.
+She has been interviewed by the Wall Street Journal, Financial Times, New York Times, Bloomberg News, and more.
 Frequent television appearances include CBS’s 60 Minutes, CNN, and BBC.